allengarvin/typeset/README.txt

 0) prior to generating, you need to create symlinks in each collection page for the include files.
     Thus, like:
         cd luca_marenzio/il_primo_libro_de_madrigali_a_6
-        ln -s ../../include-2.22 include
+        ln -s ../../include-2.24 include

-    As of 2024, I'm still mostly using Lilypond 2.22.
-There is an "indclude-2.24" available that will work with MOST scores and parts.
-If you're using a newer Lilypond, try that.
-There are a few pieces where I have done something custom that it does not yet work on.
+    In May 2025, I've switched to Lilypond 2.24.4, after making a few modifications to the include files.
+There are a bare handful of older pieces where I did something custom that will not work in 2.24.
+If you get a guile error, try using the include-2.22 folder.

 1) Generates scores and parts
    cd single-parts
    lilypond *ly